 - More robust research data on health systems

 Meaningful Use sets specific objectives that EPs and hospitals must achieve to qualify for the CMS Incentive Programs.

 ClinicTracker’s status as a certified EHR, under both the 2011-2012 criteria (since retired) and current 2014 criteria, gives its users access to the pool of $831 billion in Stimulus Funds created by the ARRA.
 Part of the ARRA is the Health Information Technology for Economic and Clinical Health Act, also known as HITECH.
 It allocates $19 billion to hospitals and physicians who demonstrate Meaningful Use of certified EHRs.

 If you adopt the ClinicTracker Connect Meaningful Use version, the program can report, in real time, the extent to which your agency is meeting eligibility requirements.
 It also calculates how much in incentive reimbursements you might receive based on your EP’s activities.
 Our Meaningful Use Dashboard tracks all the indicators and objectives required for attesting to Meaningful Use with CMS.
 You will find more information about the Meaningful Use Objectives on the CMS website.

 Not sure whether your agency would qualify for funds under the Meaningful Use program?
-Click on the Path to Stimulus Funding tab on the left, or navigate to the other tabs for more information.
+Click on Path to Stimulus Funding, or navigate to the other tabs for more information.

 What is the Amount of Incentive Payment?